NERSC/buildtest-nersc/README.md

 ## CI Setup

+There is a github workflow [.mirror_to_cori.yml](https://github.com/buildtesters/buildtest-cori/blob/devel/.github/workflows/mirror_to_cori.yml) responsible for mirroring upstream project to https://software.nersc.gov/siddiq90/buildtest-cori.
+We have setup a gitlab [secret](https://github.com/buildtesters/buildtest-cori/settings/secrets/actions) that contains gitlab personal access token created from https://software.nersc.gov/-/profile/personal_access_tokens.
+The Personal access token must have `read_api`, `read_repository`, `write_repository` scope.

 Tests are run on schedule basis with one schedule corresponding to one gitlab job in `.gitlab-ci.yml`.
-The scheduled pipelines are configured in https://gitlab.nersc.gov/nersc/consulting/buildtest-cori/-/pipeline_schedules.
+The scheduled pipelines are configured in https://software.nersc.gov/siddiq90/buildtest-cori/-/pipeline_schedules.
 Each schedule has a variable defined to control which pipeline is run.
 In the `.gitlab-ci.yml` we make use of conditional rules using [only](https://docs.gitlab.com/ee/ci/yaml/#onlyexcept-basic).
 For example the daily system test has variable defined `DAILYCHECK` set to `True` and the gitlab job is defined as follows: